-I start getting contractions the minute my third trimester hits so I had been contracting for forever and they were getting worse and worse and I wasn’t due until mid-January.
+I start getting contractions the minute my third trimester hits, so I had been contracting for forever, and they were getting worse and worse.
+I wasn’t due until mid-January.

 After Christmas I decided it was time to have Cyndi do a stretch and sweep to get this baby out.
 I couldn’t do another night with contractions and throwing up and I was ready to quit and be done!